-Designed by Pete Bergeron in 1987 and adopted by C.R.E.O.L.E., Inc., a Lafayette based African-American heritage preservation group, the Flag of Louisiana Creoles represents the cultural melting pot that is the Louisiana Creoles.
+Designed by Pete Bergeron in 1987 and adopted by C.R.E.O.L.E., Inc., a Lafayette ,LA based African-American heritage preservation group, the Flag of Louisiana Creoles represents the cultural melting pot that is the Louisiana Creoles.
 The first flag was handstitched by Bergeron's sister, Delores Kay Conque of Carencro, La.

 By adopting the Creole flag, C.R.E.O.L.E., Inc. upholds its mission statement, "to identify, preserve and promote the numerous aspects of the Creole culture of southwest Louisiana."

 The upper left section, a white fleur de lis on a blue field, represents Louisiana's French heritage.
-On the lower left and upper right sections, West African heritage is represented by the Mali Republic National tri-color flag (green, yellow and red) and the Senegal Republic National flag (green, yellow and red).
+On the lower left and upper right sections, West African heritage is represented by the Mali Republic National tri-color flag (green, yellow and red) and the Senegal Republic National flag (blue, yellow and red).
 Spanish Colonial heritage is depicted by the Tower of Castille (gold tower on a red field) on the lower right section.
 A white cross dividing the four symbols represents the Christian faith accepted by the Muslim and Islamic from Senegal and Mali in Louisiana.

 June is African American Music Appreciation Month.
 A time to honor, celebrate, and reflect on all the musical accomplishments Black Americans have given...
 Read More

 Swamp pop represents, according to its foremost historian, Shane K. Bernard, the cultural collisions of “Cajun and Creole, black and white,...
 Read More

 An early 20th-century precursor to zydeco, la-la music melds indigenous American, African, European, blues, nascent rhythm and blues, and Louisiana...
 Read More